miran93/Gitlab-Python-ECS/README.md

 This command will create an Elastic Beanstalk environment associated to your IAM user account.
 After few minutes, you can see the created environment online on the AWS console (Services > Elastic Beanstalk).

 By accessing the URL of the running envionment, the Hello world starter application should be displayed !

+That's it !

+If you want to delete your environment (and avoid having useless AWS costs) you can use the command `eb terminate`.